COSBURN BOWLER Q&A • JITNEYS

 In most games, first-year bowlers will be asked to play lead—that’s when you’re the first person on your team to bowl each end.
 With few other bowls in play, the lead can concentrate on consistently delivering a draw shot (where your bowl simply comes close to the jack without touching other bowls).
 It’s the fundamental shot in any bowler’s skill set.

-Playing lead is a great way to continue learning about the game.
+Playing lead is a great way to learn about the game.
 You can watch how the skip uses strategy in the game.
 Watch too how the vice measures bowls and communicates with the skip.
 Your vice is also a good resource to answer your questions and offer you tips.

 The lead is a very important player on any team.
 Your bowls set up the end for your vice and skip—you’re building the foundation for each end.
 A lead who can get closer to the jack than the opposing lead is a huge asset to any team.